 Patients should be educated on cast care, as well as safety-netted about when to return to the ED.
 Most casts are removed after 4-6 weeks.

 Cast care advice should include:

 Keep elevated for the first week to help reduce the swelling

 Keep fingers moving to improve circulation and reduce stiffness

-Patients should be advised to return to the ED if they suffer from any of the following ‘red flags’:
+Patients should be advised to return to the emergency department if they develop any of the following red flags: